takahashim/eps2pgf/other_files/README.txt

 <http://sourceforge.net/projects/pgf/>.
 PGF/TikZ is a TeX macro package for
 generating graphics.
 It support several back-end drivers, including pdfTeX and Dvips.
-The major advantage of Eps2pgf is that all texts are typeset by TeX, giving you all the powerful typesetting features and a uniform look of the final document.
-It has several options to control how text in figures is
-handled: (i) reproduce text labels accurately (with same font size and formatting as in EPS figure), (ii) copy text labels verbatim (text in EPS figure is TeX code), or (iii) replace text labels using PSfrag-compatible rules from a separate file with tags, or using tags embedded in the text labels.
+The major advantage of Eps2pgf is that all texts are typeset by LaTeX, giving you all the powerful typesetting features and a uniform look of the final document.
+It has several options to control how text in figures is handled: (i) reproduce text labels accurately (with same font size and formatting as in EPS figure), (ii) copy text labels verbatim (text in EPS figure is LaTeX code), or (iii) replace text labels using PSfrag-compatible rules from a separate file, or using tags embedded in the text labels.

-The goal of Eps2pgf is to support all PostScript figures created by programs regularly used by TeX users to create figures, such as MATLAB, Mathematica and Maple.
+The goal of Eps2pgf is to support all PostScript figures created by programs regularly used by LaTeX users to create figures, such as MATLAB, Mathematica and Maple.
 If you encounter a figure that Eps2pgf fails to process, please report it using the bug tracker
 <http://sourceforge.net/tracker/?group_id=188852&atid=926973>, or send it